 - DarkLayerGuard was disabled by the Uptime Checker. - the DarkLayer Guard engine is trying to 'hijack' the DNS IP Addresses configured on the NICs (to replace it/them with our loopback address), but for some reason, it is not completing the operation.
 This can happen due to an incompatibility between our product and another (security) product (like a VPN) that alters or changes the DNS IP Addresses on the NICs;

-- DLL hijacking detected and stopped (...). - as they start, the DarkLayerapplications or services, are looking for DLL (Dynamic Link Libraries) files in order to function correctly.
+- DLL hijacking detected and stopped (...). - as they start, the DarkLayer applications or services, are looking for DLL (Dynamic Link Libraries) files in order to function correctly.
 When these DLLs are not found or they are implemented insecurely it is possible for the application to be forced to load and execute malicious Dynamic Link Libraries.
 For this kind of situation, HEIMDAL Security will detect and block any changes made in the locations where DLLs are stored;

-- A reboot is in progress on this machine to install one or more Microsoft Updates. - when at least one Windows Update that requires a reboot has been installed and the system was shut down afterward, the notification message will be displayed if the endpoint/device does not return actively within 7 days.
-This warning also triggers an email alert to the HEIMDAL Dashboard Administrator (with Alerts enable) to inform about the endpoint that has not come back online;
+- A reboot is in progress on this machine to install one or more Microsoft Updates. - when at least one Windows Update that requires a reboot has been installed and the system is shut down afterward, the notification message will be displayed if the endpoint/device does not return actively within 7 days.
+This warning also triggers an email alert to the HEIMDAL Dashboard Administrator (with Alerts enabled) to inform about the endpoint that has not come back online;

 - The machine needs a reboot to complete the Microsoft Update. - whenever a Windows Update that requires a reboot is installed, the notification is displayed until the computer is rebooted and communicates with our HEIMDAL servers;